Skip to content

 Treasury Borrowing Insights

-One of the documents released quarterly is a report compiled by the Treasury Borrowing Advisory Committee (TBAC), which highlights significant changes in Treasury borrowing and outlines trends.
+One of the documents released as part of the Quarterly Refunding process is a report compiled by the TBAC, which highlights significant changes in Treasury borrowing and outlines trends from the perspective of market participants.
 Some interesting areas to note:

 Photo by Anna Moneymaker/Getty Images